How Long Does Tahini Last? Answered With Expert Storage Tips

 Once you open the jar, fresh air will leak into the content inside, accelerating the quality deterioration process, yet not much.

 So, how long does open tahini last?
-Some brands suggest using the products in one year since opening, while some recommend simply following the printed expiry date.
+Some brands suggest using the products within one year since opening, while some recommend simply following the printed expiry date.

 Generally, the store-bought sauce is pretty stable since it consists of all antioxidants in sesame bran.
 Those antioxidants help the paste stay safe and retain quality for months.